ValeSayfa/MasterThesis/readme.md

 ***XAMPP Control Panel***
 ![XAMPP3](https://user-images.githubusercontent.com/29103893/89134659-f1c64d80-d526-11ea-8edc-2a4623d56a34.png)

-**If there are errors encountered during the starting process of Apache, the possible reasons may be as following.**
+**If there are errors encountered during the starting process of Apache, the possible reasons may be as following:**

 1. The service is not yet started.
     - Solution: Run "Services" as administrator on Windows, find Apache (Here "Apache2.4") and click "Start" to start the service.